Page Content:

 or

-2. The labelling, advertising and presentation of a material or article shall not mislead the consumers.
+(c) bring about a deterioration in the organoleptic characteristics thereof.2.
+The labelling, advertising and presentation of a material or article shall not mislead the consumers.

 In other words, this rule states that packaging and materials used in food production should be food-compliant.
 They should not let harmful substances contaminate food or impact its taste or odour.
 Labels and information about these products should be truthful and not confuse consumers.